 A professional review of a book is one that appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
 Examples of professional reviews are found in: the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)

-The author of the featured book will visit San Diego to participate in One Book, One San Diego events during the fall of 2013.
-Additional events related to the featured book will also take place in the fall of 2013.
+The authors of the 2021 One Book, One San Diego selections will visit San Diego to participate in One Book, One San Diego events during the fall of 2021 through the spring of 2022.
+Additional events related to the featured books will also take place during this time.

-If you have further questions about One Book, One San Diego, contact Clare Pister, KPBS Education & Literacy Coordinator at email@example.com.
+If you have further questions about One Book, One San Diego, contact Trisha Richter, KPBS Director of Grants and Engagement at firstname.lastname@example.org.